zorexsalvo/rancher-doc/setup.rst

 .. figure:: img/rancher-server-logs.gif
    :alt: rancher-server-logs

-After the initialization process, you can now access the rancher-server by accessing http://localhost:8080 on your browser.
+After the initialization process, you can now access the rancher-server by typing-in http://localhost:8080 on your browser.
 Here's what it will look like:

 .. figure:: img/welcome.png